Menschen stehen mit Schildern in einem großen Gewächhaus©eSeL.at

 2026

-HumanNature is an interdisciplinary project for the design of open spaces at Frankfurt University of Applied Sciences and the Senckenberg Society for Nature Research.
-The aim is to use posthumanist approaches to create urban spaces in which human-nature relationships can be seen, experienced and rethought.
+HumanNature is an interdisciplinary project on the design of urban open spaces at the Frankfurt University of Applied Sciences and the Senckenberg Gesellschaft für Naturforschung.
+Its aim is to create an urban space that makes human–nature relationships visible, tangible and open to new ways of thinking, using an inner-city brownfield site as a case study.